 fputws - put a wide-character string on a stream

-The fputws() function writes a character string corresponding to the (null-terminated) wide-character string pointed to by ws to the stream pointed to by stream.
-No character corresponding to the terminating null wide-character code is written.
+The fputws() function shall write a character string corresponding to the (null-terminated) wide-character string pointed to by ws to the stream pointed to by stream.
+No character corresponding to the terminating null wide-character code shall be written.

-The st_ctime and st_mtime fields of the file will be marked for update between the successful execution of fputws() and the next successful completion of a call to fflush() or fclose() on the same stream or a call to exit() or abort().
+[CX] The last data modification and last file status change timestamps of the file shall be marked for update between the successful execution of fputws() and the next successful completion of a call to fflush() or fclose() on the same stream or a call to exit() or abort().

-Upon successful completion, fputws() returns a non-negative number.
-Otherwise it returns -1, sets an error indicator for the stream and errno is set to indicate the error.
+Upon successful completion, fputws() shall return a non-negative number.
+Otherwise, it shall return -1, set an error indicator for the stream, [CX] and set errno to indicate the error.

-The fputws() function does not append a newline character.
+The fputws() function does not append a <newline>.